ColumPaget/Alaya/README.md

 Alaya is a chrooting webserver with basic webdav extensions.
 It can serve both http and https and is intended to provide a simple means for people to share directories with webdav.
 Although it chroots it supports running CGI programs outside of the chroot via a trusted-path method.
 Alaya aims at ease of use, so all options can be configured via command-line args, though a config file is also supported.

+As of version 3.0 Alaya is able to serve HTTP and HTTPS connections on the same port, and if support is compiled in and configured, also SOCKS4a proxy connections on the same port as HTTP and HTTPS.

 AUTHOR